kjrosendahl/max-coverage/README.md

 #### File Breakdown:
 - **parse_instance.py** - helper function used by the greedy algorithm to read instance files.
-- **greedy_max.py** - runs the greedy algorithm on specified number of instances.
+- **greedy_max.py** - runs the greedy algorithm on all instances.
 Reads each instance file and writes the solution to another file.
 - **pseudo_runtime.txt** - pseudocode for *parse_instance.py* and the greedy algorithm.
 Includes explanation and comments on our implemementation.
 Includes runtime analysis.
 - **counter_ex** - holds instance for an example where the greedy algorithm does not find an optimal solution.